Masters Study in Malaysia – A Guide for 2026

 Tuition fees for Malaysian Masters programmes are generally affordable in comparison to other destinations for postgraduate study.
 A range of funding packages are also available for Masters courses in Malaysia, with the Malaysian government particularly keen to increase research outputs and international prestige through investment in its universities.

 The exact costs will vary between universities and subject areas.
-As a guide, international students will pay on average MYR 18,609-32,556 (USD $4,000-7,000) at a Malaysian university.
+As a guide, international students pay on average MYR 47,000 (USD $11,600) at a Malaysian university (as per University of Malaya’s fees for the 2025-26 academic year).

 In general, fees at the international campuses in Malaysia will be higher than local institutions.